ElianCodes/ElianCodes-frontend/content/blog/configure-tailwindcss-with-blazor.md

 ## Configure Blazor to use TailwindCSS

 So now we have our compiled `main.css` file, but it won't trigger when we build or run our dotnet project.
-For that we have to create a seperate file called `assets.targets` which will tell our dotnet project to trigger the `package.json` build scripts.
+For that, we have to create a separate file called `assets.targets` which will tell our dotnet project to trigger the `package.json` build scripts.

 ```xml
 <Project>